 • WordPress hosting is significantly more expensive

-• Support isn’t 24/7 — limited to UK business hours
+• Support is not 24/7, limited to UK business hours

 • Smaller company with fewer resources than larger hosts

-Best for: Environmentally-conscious businesses who want UK hosting and don’t need 24/7 support.
+Best for: Environmentally-conscious businesses who want UK hosting and do not need 24/7 support.

-20i is a UK-based host that’s built a strong reputation, particularly among web designers and agencies who resell hosting to their clients.
-Their reseller platform is excellent.
+20i is a UK-based host with a strong reputation among web designers and agencies who resell hosting to their clients.
+The reseller platform is excellent.

 Pricing